pve/electricimp-ntc-xively/README.md

 electricimp-ntc-xively
 ======================

-Pushes NTC measurements to Xively
+Pushes NTC measurements from an electric IMP to Xively